com-lihaoyi/acyclic/readme.md

     lollolrofl

-Since `Second` got the context injected into it when it was created inside the `Thing`
+Since `Thing` had the `Context` injected into it when it was created inside the `Context`, and `Second` got the context injected into it when it was created inside the `Thing`

 `def`s
 ----
-Sinject also injects the context into the method `def`s of top level `object`s. e.g.
+Sinject also injects the context into the method `def`s of static `object`s. e.g.

 ```scala
 import Context.dynamic